Do you know a woman who is being abused? A legal rights handbook

 Parenting time is the time that a child spends in the care of each parent.
 This used to be called access.

-Your partner has the right to parenting time with their children unless the court orders that they get no parenting time or that you can decide how much parenting time they get.
+Your partner has the right to parenting time with their children unless the court orders no parenting time or says that you can decide how much parenting time they get.

-If you want to deny parenting time, contact your lawyer or duty counsel at your local family court right away to find out if you can have the agreement or order changed.
+If you want to deny parenting time, talk to a family lawyer or duty counsel at your local family court right away to find out if you can have the order or agreement changed.

-You also cannot deny parenting time because the other parent has not paid child support.
+You cannot deny parenting time because the other parent has not paid child support.

 There are different ways to set up parenting time: